ahartel/basic-common-crawl-pipeline/Readme.md

 This section summarizes some coding challenges that you might want to try to implement.

 - Batcher and worker:
-    - Make it possible to pass the version of the crawl as an argument.
-Currently, it is hardcoded to CC-MAIN-2024-30.
     - Add Prometheus counters that track how many documents we are filtering at every stage.
 This can be done both in the batcher and in the worker.
 - Worker:
     - Write the extracted and filtered document content to an object store.
 It should be possible to pass the address of the object store bucket to the worker.
 If you don't already have an object store bucket lying around, you can spin up a `minio/minio` container for that and pass the object store address to the worker.
 Which file format would you use to store the entries on the object store?
     - Add tokenization so that we already have tokenized data ready for training on the object store.
 The Huggingface tokenizers library might be a good starting point.
     - Add some metrics so that we know how much data we are currently downloading and how many batches we have already processed and how many documents we have already processed
-    - Can performance be improved by leveraging the tokio async runtime, maybe even using multiple threads if necessary?
+    - (Rust only) Can performance be improved by leveraging the tokio async runtime, maybe even using multiple threads if necessary?
     - Add a filter that makes sure that documents are at least 500 characters long and at most 1,000,000 characters long
 - Batcher:
+    - Make it possible to pass the version of the crawl as an argument.
+Currently, it is hardcoded to CC-MAIN-2024-30.
     - (Rust only) Can we get rid of the `collect` in the batcher that collects the filtered `CdxEntry`s?
     - Put in some error handling when publishing a batch to RabbitMQ.
 Can we recover from network issues or timeouts?
     - Add some monitoring for the batcher so that we know which percentage of the cluster.idx file has already been processed and so that we know how many batches have already been pushed